By: Marilyn L. Davis

 - Do you need to discuss these feelings of a void or too full of feelings with someone?

 Plateaus: Not Just in Recovery

 These plateaus are going to happen for everyone, not just in recovery, but in many occupations.
-For instance, the person who won’t have a vacation for another year and they are bored with their job.
-Someone who cannot get a promotion in their present position and cannot receive training for another year and they have to do the same thing every day.
+For instance, the person who won’t have a vacation for another year and they feel bored and trapped in their job, or someone who cannot get a promotion in their present position or receive training for another year.
+These people will have to do the same thing every day for another year.

 Plateaus: Time to Plan

-It also provides us time to rejuvenate and be ready for the next hurdle or obstacle.
-Sometimes people trap themselves into judging their recovery progress by what others are accomplishing and doing this can set up jealousies, resentments, or feelings of inadequacy.
-“Sometimes quickly, sometimes slowly” is part of many readings at recovery support meetings and it is true.
+A plateau also provides us with time to rejuvenate and be ready for the next hurdle or obstacle.
+Sometimes people trap themselves into judging their recovery progress by what others are accomplishing, and doing this can set up jealousies, resentments, or feelings of inadequacy.
+“Sometimes quickly, sometimes slowly” is part of many readings at recovery support meetings, and it is true.